BADragons/case-study-1-Ambrangham/README.md

 Organizing content would make it easier for people to find what their looking for.
 Using easy, non-bright colors (dark colors like black, red, blue (not light!), gray...maybe?
 Magenta and purple would be good options.
 Would make it easier on people who have visual impairments.
 Color blindness would probably be a problem for some people.

 Using colors like yellow, orange, light blue, bright pink, obviously white wouldn't work unless the background was black, maybe gray?
 Gray could be hard to read sometimes.
 Bright red might work, depending on how bright you make it.
 Making sure my font isn't too big would help a lot because it lets people read easier, plus it doesn't take up as much space.
 Making sure my font size isn't too big would make it easier on people who have to put reading glasses everytime they come across small texts.

+Case Study 3
+My website goals and objectives are to make people feel safe enough to share their ideas and hobbies.
+People could find someone in their age group that they have similar likes and hobbies.
+I also have a goal to remove anyone that is a problem for anyone else.
+If someone is being a problem, they could either block them or report that person to me and I'll figure out what to do with them.

+I'm trying to get around the ages of 17-40 (hopfully nobody 50 and older would join) , for wants that they need, they could talk to me and I could add something that was suggested, I could try to include it to my website.
+For needs, and likely expectations

+I have five pages that I have thought of so far for my website.
+These pages include:
+1.)
+The home page
+2.)
+A page for drawing, animations and stories that people want to share with others 3.)
+A page for chat rooms that people could create, join, or I might create my own chat room that people could come in and ask questions.
+4.)
+An about us page.
+This page will contain information on

+Value added content that's going to be used

+The website structure I'm using for my website is kind of like the linear style but not going sideways, it goes down.
+You probably know what I'm talking about but I don't really know how to explain it.